vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 In my [dental cleaning trip of August 11](https://github.com/vipulnaik/diet-exercise-health/blob/master/notes/2021-08-11-dental-cleaning-trip.md) I was recommended a course of periodontal therapy.
-I have booked the first two appointments for September 22 and September 29.
-There will be a followup appointment for a checkup six weeks after the second appointment.
+My two appointments happened on September 29 and October 6.
+I have a followup care appointment scheduled for December 15.q

 ### Eye checkup (not scheduled, vague plans)

 I haven't had an eye checkup in over ten years.
-It would be good to get one some time this year.
-It might also shed light on whether my dislike for bright/artificial lights is due to any eye problems.
+I have scheduled an appointment for a comprehensive eye exam for October 29 at 12 PM.

 ### Other rethinking of exercise and measurement tools